imagej/pyimagej/doc/Initialization.md

 ij = imagej.init()
 ```

-It will download and and cache ImageJ2, then spin up a gateway for you.
+It will download and cache ImageJ2, then spin up a gateway for you.

 ### Configuring the JVM